 Yes, you can always choose to pay for your sessions out-of-pocket rather than using insurance for therapy.
 However, if you pay for therapy out-of-pocket, your sessions will not be billed to your deductible if you have one.

 Sessions are $90 per hour if you pay for therapy out-of-pocket.
 We accept all major credit cards, cash and checks for payment.
 Additionally, we accept flexible spending account (FSA) and health savings account (HSA) cards, and we will work with a health reimbursement arrangement (HRA) account.
 For your convenience, you can enter your payment information into our online portal prior to your first appointment.
 Your information will be kept secure and on file for all future appointments.

 While our private rate of $90 is already lower than the rates of many other practices, we also offer reduced rates.
 Making care affordable and accessible to our patients is our priority at Taylor Counseling Group.

-You can schedule a session with a Licensed Professional Counselor Intern or Practicum Student under the supervision of Dr. Taylor when you utilize our income-based Affordable Care Program.
+You can schedule a session with a Licensed Professional Counselor Associate or Practicum Student under the supervision of Dr. Taylor when you utilize our income-based Affordable Care Program.

 Questions to Ask Your Insurance